slub/ocrd_kitodo/docs/setup/running.md

+After preparing your environment, here is a set of commands for starting, stopping and building the modules, among others.

+The easiest and recommended way is to use make.

+Alternatively, we have listed the equivalent Docker Compose commands here.
+Make sure that the necessary modules are enabled via the [Compose profiles](enable-disable-modules.md#compose-profiles).

 ## Building

-If you want to run with prebuilt images from Github Container Registry (in which case make sure you have [configured](#configuration) the right image version tags in your `.env`), you can **skip** this step.
+If you want to run with prebuilt images from GitHub Container Registry (in which case make sure you have [configured](configure-modules.md) the right image version tags in your `.env`), you can **skip** this step.

 Otherwise, to build Docker images for all modules, do: